 - limit work hours

-- select quieter or alternative equipment
+- select quieter equipment or use alternatives

 - erect a solid fence or barrier

 - install an acoustic enclosure for fixed equipment such as compressors or vacuum equipment

 - modify equipment - discuss this option with the manufacturer or installer.